I'm new! I'm looking for a trainer kite...

 - Most popular size for kids and parents are 2m to 2.5m: Rush Pro 250 and Rush Pro 300, Ozone Ignition 2m and Ozone Ignition 2.5m

 - Most popular with other adult friends: Rush Pro 300 and Ozone Ignition 2.5m and Ozone Ignition 3m models

-- The Hydra II 300 (2.5m) has been a favorite for families who live close to the beach and want to be able to fly over the water.
+- The Hydra II 300 (2.5m) has been a favorite for families who live close to the beach and want to fly over the water.

 - Any less than 2m is very, very small and will produce very little pull.

 If you like learning in the water or would like to do some body dragging exercises: